CargoBikoMeter/CO2-Minisensor/README.md

 ## Features
  * Measures CO2 concentration every twenty minutes
- * Displays the measured CO2 concentration in three levels via the Pixel-LED or as numeric values on the OLED display
+ * Displays the measured CO2 concentration in three levels via the Neopixel-LED or as numeric values on the OLED display
    * green:  <= 800 ppm
    * yellow: > 800 and <= 1400 ppm
    * red:    > 1400 ppm